Climate wiki "Don't listen to me. Listen to the science” – Greta Thunberg

 - Plant trees…but mostly pines!

-- The emissions trading scheme: ETS
+- Emissions trading scheme: ETS

 - The Paris Agreement